mistermicheels/learning-notes/javascript/typescript/Runtime-type-checking.md

 -   You need to define your types as `yup` runtime types, not ideal if you want to validate input against a class definition
     -   One way to handle this: define a `yup` type matching the class, create an interface based on the type alias obtained from `yup` and then make the class implement the interface.
 This way, TypeScript helps you to keep the `yup` type in sync with the class, although not all cases are covered (for example, you still need to remember to update the `yup` type when adding properties to the class).
     -   Probably, decorator-based class validation is a better approach in this case ([see below](#decorator-based-class-validation))
--   Harder to share types (e.g. between backend and frontend) because they are `yup` types rather than plain TypeScript types
+-   Harder to share static types (e.g. between backend and frontend) because they are inferred from `yup` types

 Some alternative libraries ([compare their popularity](https://www.npmtrends.com/@sinclair/typebox-vs-io-ts-vs-ow-vs-runtypes-vs-yup-vs-zod)):